Ginkgo biloba, maidenhair tree: planting, care and uses

 Frequently asked questions

-There are now many cultivars and dwarf or fastigiate varieties.
-A fastigiate Ginkgo will grow tall but will not require much width.
-It can therefore be inserted easily into a modest-sized garden.
-Even better, dwarf varieties allow you to grow a Ginkgo even if you don't have a garden, for example in a pot on a terrace.
+There are now many dwarf or fastigiate varieties.
+A fastigiate Ginkgo will shoot upwards but will not require much width.
+It can therefore be inserted easily into a modestly sized garden.
+Better still, dwarf varieties allow a Ginkgo to be grown even if you don't have a garden, for example in a pot on a terrace.

-If you were careful when planting (see above) and your tree is in full sun, nothing will stop it from growing.
-Bear in mind, however, that Ginkgo, especially during its first ten years, grows very slowly.
-You just need a little patience.
+If you were careful when planting (see above) and your tree is planted in full sun, nothing will prevent it from producing shoots.
+But bear in mind that Ginkgo, especially during its first ten years, produces shoots very slowly.
+You just need to be a little patient.

-Ginkgo biloba is not normally pruned.
-If, unfortunately and for various reasons, you absolutely must intervene, wait until the end of winter (early March) to cut some branches and remove dead wood (P.S.: dead wood is often caused by excessive pruning in Ginkgo biloba).
-Bear in mind to preserve its shape when removing branches.
-Otherwise, leave it alone; it will be all the better for it.
+Normally, Ginkgo biloba is not pruned.
+If, unfortunately, and for various reasons, you absolutely must intervene, wait until the end of winter (early March) to cut certain branches and remove dead wood.
+P.S.: dead wood is often caused by excessive pruning in Ginkgo.
+Bear in mind to preserve its silhouette when removing branches.
+Otherwise, leave it alone; it will be better for it.

-A very unpleasant smell is spreading around my Ginkgo.
+• A very unpleasant smell is wafting around my ginkgo.
 What’s happening?

-You have planted a female tree.
-Indeed, Gingko biloba is dioecious, meaning there are male and female trees, and only female trees produce ovules — those small fruit-like structures which, once fertilised by pollen from a male and fallen onto the soil, produce butyric acid that gives that unpleasant smell of rancid butter.
-When, in September, you see these ovules falling onto the soil, pick them up quickly and put them in a corner of the garden well away from everything.
-Otherwise, next time take care to plant only a male.
+You planted a female.
+Indeed, Gingko biloba is dioecious, meaning there are male and female trees, and only female trees produce ovules — small fruit-like structures which, once fertilised by pollen from a male and fallen to the soil, produce butyric acid that gives the unpleasant odour of rancid butter.
+When you see these ovules falling to the soil in September, pick them up quickly and store them in a corner of the garden well away from everything.
+Otherwise, next time make sure to plant only a male.
 Most varieties and cultivars are male-only to avoid this nuisance.

-How can you distinguish male Ginkgo from female Ginkgo when buying?
+• How to tell male from female Ginkgo when buying?

-Before sexual ripeness, after at least fifteen years, sometimes more: it's very complicated.
-Their habit differs only slightly, too slightly in fact to recognise with certainty, and leaves are a little more notched on female Ginkgo trees.
-Male trees come into leaf about two weeks before female trees in spring and lose leaves about two weeks before them in autumn.
-But you need male and female trees nearby to compare!
-Simplest is to choose a selected variety.
-Selected varieties are always male to avoid nuisance of butyric odour emitted by ovules that have fallen to soil.
+Before sexual ripeness, which occurs after at least fifteen years and sometimes longer, identification is very complicated.
+Their habit is slightly different, too slightly in fact to recognise them with certainty, and leaves are a little more notched on female Ginkgo.
+Male trees put out leaves about two weeks before female trees in spring and lose them about two weeks earlier in autumn.
+But you need male and female trees nearby to compare.
+Simplest option is to choose a selected variety.
+Selected varieties are always male to avoid unpleasant butyric odour released by ovules that fall to soil.

 Comments